 - A quick apple compote filling really makes apple the star of the show.
 Warm spices and a splash of bourbon enhance the apples for a good-enough-on-its-own filling similar to an apple pie filling.

-- Apple butter in the cake not only makes for a moist and fluffy cake texture, but it adds a rich concentrated apple flavor throughout.
+- Apples themselves can have a lot of moisture and can be tricky to mix into a cake as is successfully.
+Apple butter in the cake not only makes for a moist and fluffy cake texture, but it adds a rich concentrated apple flavor throughout.

 Making the Cake Batter